GettingOverCovidTogether/GettingOverCovidTogether.github.io/index.md

 	         <hr />

 	         <p>Each image below represents a different stream perspective.
-Click the one you'd like to watch and enjoy the show!
+Click the one you wouldd like to watch, and enjoy the show!
 	         </p>

 	      </div>